StarNamer/dactyl-manuform-all/src/Fib-NOTES.md

 Three forms I commented out in this commit are the 'weird' ones in the connectors.
 May need reintroducing with modifications to join the hull.
 Still need to modify the shell itself.

+back, left, right wall sections aren't part of the weird bit. front wall *is* part of the weird bit.

+can wrap a form with (color [1, 0, 0] ...) to have it show up in red.

+I think one of the 'front' sections is actually a 'back' section, I removed it since it was actually a duplicate.

+I edited the case/shell between column indexes 3 and 4, now need to do the part between the thumbs and column index 3.
+One of the screw inserts also lives along this wall and so will need to move.